-In addition, the bill included \$100 million in new Housing Infrastructure Bond authority available beginning January 16, 2022.
-The availability of all or a portion of this Housing Infrastructure Bonds authority is contingent on the failure of Congress to pass a federal infrastructure bill in by December 31, 2021 that includes funding for the same purposes.
-Additionally, \$33.3 million of the \$100 million is set aside for single-family development (\$18.3 million) and manufactured home community acquisition and infrastructure (\$15 million) contingent on Congress not providing funds for those purposes.
+In addition, the bill adopted and signed into law at the end of the fiscal year 2021 special legislative session included \$100 million in new Housing Infrastructure Bond authority available beginning January 16, 2022.
+The availability of all or a portion of this Housing Infrastructure Bonds authority was contingent on the failure of Congress to pass a federal infrastructure bill in by December 31, 2021 that includes funding for the same purposes.
+Additionally, \$33.3 million of the \$100 million is set aside for single-family development (\$18.3 million) and manufactured home community acquisition and infrastructure (\$15.0 million) contingent on Congress not providing funds for those purposes.
 The set-asides are available until January 16, 2024.
+Congress did not pass such a federal infrastructure bill and all of these authorizations became available to the Agency on January 16, 2022.
 Current eligible uses of Housing Infrastructure Bond proceeds are:

-- New construction or acquisition and rehabilitation of permanent supportive housing - · Preservation of federally-assisted housing - · Land acquisition for single family homes to be sold as part of a community land trust - · Acquisition, rehabilitation, adaptive reuse, or new construction of senior housing - · Acquisition, improvement and infrastructure of manufactured home parks - · Acquisition, rehabilitation, adaptive reuse, or new construction of single-family housing
+- New construction or acquisition and rehabilitation of permanent supportive housing - Preservation of federally-assisted housing - Land acquisition for single family homes to be sold as part of a community land trust - Acquisition, rehabilitation, adaptive reuse, or new construction of senior housing - Acquisition, improvement and infrastructure of manufactured home parks - Acquisition, rehabilitation, adaptive reuse, or new construction of single-family housing